hdShang/arxiv-daily/docs/cs-CL/2025-09-27/papers/251002351v1-language-culture-and-ideology-personalizing-offensiveness-detection-.md

 ---
 layout: default
-title: Language, Culture, and Ideology: Personalizing Offensiveness Detection in Political Tweets with Reasoning LLMs
+title: "Language, Culture, and Ideology: Personalizing Offensiveness Detection in Political Tweets with Reasoning LLMs"
 ---

 # Language, Culture, and Ideology: Personalizing Offensiveness Detection in Political Tweets with Reasoning LLMs